samysweb/counterSharp-experiments/README.md

 The repository needs to be mountable by Docker and the `results` folder needs to be writbaly mountable by Docker

 ## Getting Started
-First we need to build the Docker container which can be done through the following command:
+First we need to pull the Docker container which can be done through the following command:
 ```
-docker-compose build
+docker-compose pull
 ```

 | :exclamation:  Any of the following commands will overwrite the benchmark results contained in [`results`](results)  |